Open-Source-Studio-at-ITP/Final-Projects/mentor-guidelines.md

 Each final project can seek out its own mentor or ask the instructor to facilitate finding a mentor.
 Mentors will receive a small honorarium for their participation.

-Following are the expectations set by the class for mentorship):
+Following are the expectations set by the class for mentorship:

 1. A review of the project proposal with feedback in the form of e-mail, video chat, or IRL meeting.
 2. A review of project progress on or about the week of November 26th in the form of e-mail, video chat, or IRL meeting.